 This article was posted on Tuesday, January 13th, 2009 at 1:27 pm and is filed under Countries & Cultures, Customs and Traditions, France, Main Course, Mama Lisa, Occitan, Occitan, Recipes of the World, Torrin Soup, Weddings.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply

 November 16th, 2019 at 3:16 pm

 […] There’s a song called Lo torrin in the Gascon dialect that’s about the soup that’s brought to newlyweds and a recipe for Torrin Soup. […]